 A class for a group to exhibit a range of skills and techniques: growing, arranging, baking and craft.
-The group can be any group of friends, family or social group.
+The group can be any group of friends, family, care home, day-centre or social group.
 The group should have at least three people.
 Please select a name for your group and enter in the name of the group.
 The aim is to produce the most attractive and interesting display of well-made, good quality exhibits.